You are walking down a dark alley, and suddenly you feel somebody is following you. Your heartbeat speeds up. Your breath gets heavy.

 Here are some takeaway points from this post:

-- Cognitive science deals with the human mind and helps us understand what really happens in our brain when we think.
+- Cognitive science deals with the human mind and helps us understand what really happens in our brains when we think.

 - Fear is a basic emotion that occurs in reaction to a danger or threat.